RokoMijic/ExperimentRunner/README.md

 # ExperimentRunner
-Repository for running sets of experiments in parallel
+A repository for running sets of experiments in parallel